adaptdk/react_boilerplate/README.md

 ### Configuration
 Following configs can be edited in `config-overrides.js`
+- `bundleAnalyzer`: Set this to true to Analyze the Node Packages included in the build product.
 - `isDevEmbedded`: Set this to true if the development build is embedded into another site.
 This will generate a index.html file without <html>, <head> and <body> tags.
 - `isProdEmbedded`: Set this to true if the production build is embedded into another site.
 This will generate a index.html file without <html>, <head> and <body> tags.